 New Americans is another immigrant type program.
 It is for foreign-born adults who move to New Jersey.
 It can provide immigration and naturalization assistance, advocacy, information, referral, and translation and interpretation services.
 This is a major resource for new immigrants to the country.

 Summer Youth Employment Program is for high school students ages 16 and older.
 They will be placed in six-week, summer jobs related to their longer term career interests.
 Participating high school students also receive training in interviewing skills, orientation for work, resume writing skills, and gain the ability to acquire appropriate on-the-job behavior.
 Many positions can lead to an internship.

 Immigration and Naturalization services are offered.
 With all of the newcomers to New Jersey, many need assistance in acclimating.
-So the community action agencies can facilitate information, counseling, applications to the INS, translation assistance and other aid.
+So the community action agencies can facilitate information, counseling, help in starting credit, applications to the INS, translation assistance and other aid.
 Locations have also participated in a variety of specially targeted programs including amnesty and targeted visas.
 Find more details on starting credit as an immigrant in the US.

 Food resources available tend to be application sites for WIC or information on food pantries.
 WIC is a

 nutritional assistance program for infants, pregnant and nursing women, and children up to five years of age.
 WIC provides income eligible clients with the diet they need to remain healthy.
 It can pay for formula, food, and items that are needed to ensure successful pregnancies and a good start in life for the young and newborn.
 Many agencies also have lists of local pantries, including those run in partnership with the Community Food Bank of New Jersey.